-The larger the model, the greater the need to quickly search for elements, for example, all states with a given name resp. name pattern, all occurrences of a certain variable, etc. This section explains how YAKINDU Statechart Tools supports you in finding model elements and quickly navigating to them.
+The larger the model, the greater the need to quickly search for certain elements, e.g., for all states with a given name or name pattern, all occurrences of a certain variable, etc. YAKINDU Statechart Tools' searching functionality helps you master even large statecharts.

 One option, and the most complex one, is to use the search dialog.
-You can open the dialog using the shortcut
+You can open it using the

 Search → Search… in the main menu.

-Doing this will open a dialog with several tabs as shown in the following screenshot:
+Doing so will open a dialog with several tabs, as shown in the following screenshot:

-Switching to Statechart Search will show you a clean and easily understandable dialog, which can be extended using the Show advanced settings check box for a more professional usage.
-The possible settings will be described in the following subsection.
+Switching to Statechart search will show you a clean and easy to understand dialog, which can be extended using the Show advanced settings check box for a more professional usage.
+The following subsection describes the possible settings.

 The following table lists the various search options and explains what the search function does if the corresponding checkmark is set.

 |Case sensitive||Differentiate between upper-case and lower-case letters in the search string.
 If this option is not checked, upper-case letters and their corresponding lower-case letters are regarded the same.|